 Between Petrcane and Privlake lies Zaton, yet another coastal town in northern Dalmatia, a quick jaunt northwest of Zadar.
 Gorgeous Zaton Beach is part of the Zaton Holiday Resort, which has everything you could possibly want from a beachside hotel – and also means you’ll need to pay entry to park and access the facilities.

-The sand and pebble beach itself is 1.5 kilometers long, its Blue Flag status indicating the purity and safety of the sea water.
-Active vacationers can take part in sports such as jet skiing, beach volleyball, tennis, and badminton.
+The sand and pebble beach itself is 1.5 kilometers long, its Blue Flag status indicating the purity and safety of the seawater.
+Active vacationers can participate in sports such as jet skiing, beach volleyball, tennis, and badminton.

 Refreshments are available at several snack bars, cafes, and restaurants.

 Bilotnjak Beach in Privlaka is a little slice of paradise.
 It is an entirely natural beach, not disturbed by construction of any kind, with no concrete or sunbeds.
 Just a little warning – there are no facilities at all here and at the numerous sandy beaches close by to it.